 - On the second day after surgery—You will take 1-2 tablespoons of pureed food or 1-2 ounces of liquids every 20 minutes.

-to help you take deep breaths.
+- Use an incentive spirometer to help you take deep breaths.
 This helps prevent lung problems.

-Wear elastic surgical stockings or boots to promote blood flow in your legs.
-Get up and walk in the hall daily.
+- Wear elastic surgical stockings or boots to promote blood flow in your legs.

-instructions.
+Be sure to follow your doctor’s instructions.
 You will need to practice lifelong healthy eating and exercising habits.
 Keep in mind after your surgery:

 Your new stomach is the size of a small egg.
 It is slow to empty, causing you to feel full quickly.
 Therefore, you need to eat very small amounts and eat very slowly:

 - You will begin with 4-6 meals per day.
 A meal is two ounces of food.